salmaelsy/WordNet-Semantics-Algorithm-project/README.md

 ## WordNet is a Graph!

-As shown in Figure 1: Nouns in WordNet can be represented as a directed graph.
+As shown in the Figure: Nouns in WordNet can be represented as a directed graph.
 Each vertex v is an integer that represents a synset, and each directed edge v→w represents the is-a relationship (v is-a w).
 A small subgraph of the WordNet digraph appears below.
 ![Screenshot 2023-08-09 030120](https://github.com/salmaelsy/WordNet-Semantics/assets/62834497/7242acce-8528-4b37-80ac-0d4b16b104bc)

 ## $For \space More \space Details$
 You can check the Documentation